 Hayley joined BIV in 2016 as a multimedia journalist.
 She has appeared on Global News Morning more than 500 times, has hosted and produced content for radio and podcast, and has contributed expansively to BIV‘s print and digital publications.

-Last year, I reported from Southeast Asia as one of three journalists in the country selected as 2017-18 Asia Pacific Foundation of Canada media fellows.
+In 2018, she spent a month reporting from Southeast Asia as one of three journalists in Canada selected as 2017-18 Asia Pacific Foundation of Canada media fellows.

-In 2015, I travelled to Central America to investigate Canadian mining operations and their impacts on rural and indigenous communities.
-I was the first international journalist to visit Tahoe Resources’ controversial silver mine in Guatemala, and one of a handful to investigate the issues surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.
+In 2015, Hayley travelled to Central America to investigate Canadian mining operations and their impacts on rural and indigenous communities.
+She was the first international journalist to visit Tahoe Resources’ controversial silver mine in Guatemala, and one of a handful to investigate the issues surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.

-I graduated with distinction from Kwantlen Polytechnic University in 2014.
-While completing my bachelor of journalism, I spent six months studying international journalism, terrorism and political Islam at the University of Central Lancashire in England.
-I also spent six weeks undergoing conflict zone reporting training at the Canadian Manoeuvre Training Centre in Wainwright, Alberta.
+She graduated with distinction from Kwantlen Polytechnic University in 2014.
+While completing her bachelor of journalism, she spent six months studying international journalism, terrorism and political Islam at the University of Central Lancashire in England.
+She also spent six weeks undergoing conflict zone reporting training at the Canadian Manoeuvre Training Centre in Wainwright, Alberta.

-A lifetime ago, I was Miss White Rock in 2008, and a Miss British Columbia Ambassador when the Olympics came to Vancouver.
-These were both highly involved ambassador positions that included extensive fundraising, public speaking and community engagement, along with more than a thousand hours of volunteering.
-Two lifetimes ago, I rocked out in an all-girl band.
+A lifetime ago, Hayley served her community as Miss White Rock 2008, and as a Miss British Columbia Ambassador when the Olympics came to Vancouver.
+These were both highly involved ambassador positions that included extensive fundraising, public speaking and community engagement, and more than a thousand hours of volunteering.